systemd/casync/README.md

 Decoding: Let's take the "chunk index" file, and reassemble the large linear data stream by concatenating the uncompressed chunks from the "chunk store".

-As an extra twist, we introduce a well-defined, reproducible serialization format for directory trees (i.e. a more modern "tar"), to permit efficient, stable storage of complete directory trees in the system.
+As an extra twist, we introduce a well-defined, reproducible, random-access serialization format for directory trees (i.e. a more modern "tar"), to permit efficient, stable storage of complete directory trees in the system.

 Why bother with all of this?
 Streams with similar contents will result in mostly the same chunk files in the chunk store.
 This means, it is very